ARMmbed/iot-deep-dive-lorawan/README.md

 Welcome to the IoT deep dive session on LoRaWAN.
 If you have any questions, please just give a shout.
 We are here to help.

-In this session you'll be building five examples, introducing you to:
+In this session you'll be building some examples, introducing you to:

 1. Building IoT devices with [Arm Mbed OS](https://os.mbed.com/).
 1. Connecting your device to [The Things Network](https://www.thethingsnetwork.org/) using LoRaWAN.
-1. Data visualization with CayenneLPP.
+1. Data visualization through the TTN API.

 In case you're stuck this document will help you get back on track.
 If you're a fast learner, there are 'extra credit'-assignments at the end of each section.
 Please help your neighbours as well :-)